gmontee/100DaysOfCloud/Journey/024/Readme.md

 ## Introduction

-☁️ Today, I'm going to
+☁️ Today, I'm going to use the app services to deploy an app from an image, using httpbin which is a open source HTTP request and response service.
+I'll create an API proxy to manupiate requests and responses using the Azure API Management service.

 ## Prerequisite